libretiny-eu/libretiny/README.md

 The main goal of this project is to provide a usable build environment for IoT developers.
 While also providing vendor SDKs as PlatformIO cores, the project focuses on developing working Arduino-compatible cores for supported families.
-The cores are inspired by Espressif's official core for ESP32, which should make it easier to port/run existing ESP apps on Tuya IoT (and 3-rd party) modules.
+The cores are inspired by Espressif's official core for ESP32, which should make it easier to port/run existing ESP apps on less-common, unsupported IoT modules.

-**There's an [ESPHome port](https://docs.libretuya.ml/docs/projects/esphome/) based on LibreTuya, which supports BK7231 and RTL8710B chips.**
+**There's an [ESPHome port](https://docs.libretuya.ml/docs/projects/esphome/) based on LibreTiny, which supports BK7231 and RTL8710B chips.**

 **Note:** this project is work-in-progress.